passthehashbrowns/passthehashbrowns.github.io/_posts/2021-05-27-Hook-Integrity-Checks.md

 ```

 The above C defines a function prototype for NtOpenProcess, gets a handle to NTDLL, resolves the address of NtOpenProcess and casts it with our prototype, and then calls it.
+It will sleep briefly at the beginning to ensure that Frida has time to catch up.
 If we compile and start the executable with Frida, we should see that it does indeed hook NtOpenProcess.

 ### Unhooking NTDLL